 Below are some figures on how much to tip your staff on a full-group climb, provided that their service was satisfactory.
 These figures are the overall tips from the group, not per client.

-Most climbers start wondering about the porter’s, cook’s, and guide’s tips before the climb starts.
-They want to know how it will affect their budget, and to make sure they’re paying a good tip.
-A climbing tip should only be given if you received a good service from us.
-A typical porter on a seven-day climb should receive around $40 tip; a cook could receive about $80, and a head guide could receive $100 or more.
-These tips are divided by the total number of people in the group, not per person.
+Tipping trips should only tend if you received an honest service from us.
+A typical porter on a seven-day climb should receive around $40 tip; a cook could receive about $80, and an ahead guide could receive $100 or more. the subsequent pointers are divided by the whole number of people within the group, not per person.
 If you are still uncertain, please just ask us.

 A couple of things to remember when tipping

-Generally speaking, examples of lowest tips break down like this:
+Generally speaking, samples of lowest tips break down like this:

 - Porters $6 – $8 per day per porter